and1hof/and1hof.github.io/_posts/2017-11-21-sanitize-javascript-psuedo-scheme-xss.md

 This use case is generally harmless.

-Now lets consider another use case, which you can imagine is usable on many insecure websites and apps.
+Now let's consider another use case, which you can imagine is usable on many insecure websites and apps.
 Since you have access to arbitrary JavaScript code execution, you can traverse the DOM tree and collect whatever data you desire.

 Consider the following scenario: